Nordgaren/stealth-win/README.md

 C string and the `util::strlen` function, which you can pass in to compare with these two functions, as well as the key to the xor string.
 This will not decrypt the string, but rather xor encrypt the target string in place, byte by byte, and compare to the xor'd string in the embedded PE resource.
 The const values to retrieve your strings from the PE resource have
-the following values replaced by an underscore: `[" ", ",", ".", "\0"]` with the final value being a null terminator.
-These can be added to in the `build_src::build_util::make_const_name` function.
+the following values replaced by an underscore: `" " "," "." "\0"`.
+These
+can be added to in the `build_src::build_util::make_const_name` function.

 ### SVec
 A vector type, mainly based on Vec\<T\> code that can be used in an unmapped PE, by utilizing the internal `GetModuleHandle` and `GetProcAddress` to call `VirtualAlloc` and `VirtualFree` to manage a buffer of whatever type you give it.
-This does not require that the PE you are running your code from is mapped into memory properly, or not.
-It just matters that `kernel32` and
-`ntdll` are mapped into memory, which they should be.
+This does not require that the PE you are running your code from is mapped into memory properly.
+It just matters that `kernel32` and `ntdll` are mapped into memory in the process the code (unmapped dll) is running in, which it should be.

 ### Win API
 Windows API calls and structures, and wrappers to get and call these functions through internal `GetModuleHandleX` and